We are a forward progressive port agency situated in New Plymouth servicing the Port of Taranaki and all other major ports in New Zealand.

-Formed in September 1997, to provide specialised port agency services to vessels and their specialised cargo operations.
+Formed in September 1997, to provide specialist port agency services to vessels and their specific cargo operations.
 We are focused on fast and efficient vessel turn around, with a high level of personalised customer service.

 Phoenix Shipping have the ability to attend to any port agency requirements you may have.
 We also provide worldwide general containerised shipping services.

 Please feel free to contact us for rates and current shipping schedules.
 Phoenix Shipping looks forward to working with you, on any shipping requirements you may have.

 Phoenix Shipping prides itself on service in the offshore sector, the demand to make things happen to ensure minimal down time is paramount to our clients, having very good contacts globally is strength we have to meet Customer satisfaction.

 Minimise delays, ability to turnaround vessels as quickly as possible and to minimise cost.
 There are three very good reasons why Phoenix Shipping should be your Port Agency Representative.